akka/akka/akka-docs/src/main/paradox/stream/operators/RetryFlow/withBackoff.md

 ## Description

-When an element is emitted by the wrapped `flow` it is passed to the `retryWith` function, which decides whether one or more retries should be issued.
+When an element is emitted by the wrapped `flow` it is passed to the `decideRetry` function, which decides whether a retry should be issued as long as `maxRetries` in not reached.
 The retry backoff is controlled by the `minBackoff`, `maxBackoff` and `randomFactor` parameters.

-Failures can be retried by returning one or more requests from `retryWith`:
+Elements can be retried by returning a request from `decideRetry`:

 Scala
 :   @@snip [RetryFlowSpec.scala](/akka-stream-tests/src/test/scala/akka/stream/scaladsl/RetryFlowSpec.scala) { #retry-failure }